Energy supply greenhouse gas footprint

 It is assumed that natural gas is combusted in the state and financial year in which it is sold.

-Natural gas and electricity produced by AGL and sold into energy markets are excluded from this footprint (although all of AGL’s acquisitions of electricity and natural gas to supply its customers are included).
-Other goods and services supplied by AGL are not considered.
+Actual emissions from natural gas and electricity produced by AGL Energy and sold into energy markets are not used in this footprint; rather emission factors are used to estimate the emissions associated with all electricity and natural gas supplied to our customers.
+Other goods and services supplied by AGL Energy are not considered.

-Sale of electricity and gas to ActewAGL (for supply to ActewAGL customers) is included as ActewAGL is a customer of AGL.
+Sale of electricity and gas to ActewAGL (for supply to ActewAGL customers) is included as ActewAGL is a customer of AGL Energy.

 Estimates are calculated using emission factors and Australian greenhouse gas inventory data published by the Commonwealth Department of the Environment and Energy.
-FY20 emissions are calculated based on emission factors published in the National Greenhouse Accounts July 2019 as well as factors derived from the National Greenhouse Gas Inventory 2018, both of which are the most up to date factors available at the time of release.
+FY21 emissions are calculated based on emission factors published in the National Greenhouse Accounts Factors (October 2020) as well as factors derived from the National Greenhouse Gas Inventory 2019, both of which are the most up to date factors available at the time of release.